nongdaxiaofeng/RFAthM6A/README.md

 2. Use well-trained models to predict m6A sites in Arabidopsis thaliana.

 First, prepare the exon sequence file in fasta format and the exon sequence should only contain letters 'A', 'T', 'C' and 'G'.
 We used the file 'test.fasta' as an example to illustrate the prediction process.
-Run the following command to find 'A's that have the 'RRACH'pattern, which are saved to the file 'test_site'.
+Run the following command to find the 'RRACH' motif, which are saved to the file 'test_site'.

 >python find_site.py test.fasta test_site